PredictabilityAtScale/useLLM/readme.md

 - Streaming responses to give near immediate customer results and feedback
 - Abort and Cancellation of streaming responses
 - Multiple vendors with load-sharing and failover when (not if) they have outages
-- Response caching for identical requests withing a given timeframe
+- Response caching for identical requests withing a given time-frame
 - Secure storage of API keys from one portal
 - Customer token budgeting and management (give trial users an amount of tokens to start with) - 0 to inhibit new customers
 - Customer data tenancy - customer requests can be routed to certain LLM providers and regions based on their settings (Eg. EU customers)